Tired of Old House Smell? Here’s How to Send the Stench Packing

 Once you’ve tackled the cause of old house smell at the source, make an effort to boost the fresh, clean aroma in your home — especially if you’re selling your home.

-Researchers found that simple smells boost sales and citrus increases buyers’ perceived property value.
+Simple smells boost sales, with citrus helping increase buyers’ perceived property value.
 So cut a few oranges or lemons before a showing.
 Buyers and guests prefer neutral and natural scents over plug-in air fresheners, sprays, essential oils, and strongly scented candles.

 You can also leave an open box of baking soda in concealed spots to absorb odors.
 For persistent smells, choose all-natural commercial products like FreshWave or DampRid that absorb smells and trap excess moisture in the air.